-Hester du Plessis is a chief research specialist and head of Science Engagement and Gender within the Research Use and Impact Assessment (RIA) unit at the Human Science Research Council.
+Hester du Plessis is a chief research specialist and head of Science Engagement and Gender within the Research Use and Impact Assessment (RIA) unit at the Human Science Research Council (South Africa).
 She holds a MTech in Fine and Applied Art at the Tshwane University of Technology.
 She obtained a PhD in Philosophy from the University of South Africa (UNISA).
 Her research interests include science communication, gender, a transdisciplinary approach to research, philosophy and the philosophy of science and the global civilizational project.

-Bettine Jansen van Vuuren is a Professor of Zoology and the Director of the Centre for Ecological Genomics and Wildlife Conservation, University of Johannesburg.
+Bettine Jansen van Vuuren is a Professor of Zoology and the Director of the Centre for Ecological Genomics and Wildlife Conservation, University of Johannesburg (South Africa).
 She serves as Scientific Advisor to the Department of Environmental Affairs, is the Chair of the South African National Committee for the Scientific Committee on Antarctic Research (SCAR), and represents South Africa on SCAR groups.
 She holds a PhD in Zoology from the Mammal Research Institute, University of Pretoria.
 Her research interests is in understanding spatial and temporal patterns of biotic diversity, with a focus on genetic diversity.
 Most of her work falls within two geographic regions: (a) The arid zone of southern Africa and, (b) Antarctica and the Southern Oceanic Islands with an emphasis on the Prince Edward Islands group.

 Maryna Steyn is a Forensic/Physical Anthropologist and Head of the School of Anatomical Sciences at the University of the Witwatersrand (South Africa).
 Her research interests include skeletal remains from both forensic and archaeological contexts.
 She is the former Head of the Forensic Anthropology Research Centre at the University of Pretoria.
 She obtained her Bachelor of Medicine in 1983 at the University of Pretoria and completed a PhD in 1994 at the University of the Witwatersrand.
 She has worked on a SANPAD-funded project to document and assess human remains of southern African origin which had been exported to Europe and elsewhere in the world.
 She regularly consults for the South African Police Service on decomposed or skeletonised remains found in forensic contexts.
 She co-authored the third edition of the book The Human Skeleton in Forensic Medicine.

-Prof. Amanda Weltman is currently Associate Professor, NRF/DST South African Research Chair in Physical Cosmology, Department of Mathematics & Applied Mathematics, University of Cape Town.
+Prof. Amanda Weltman is currently Associate Professor, NRF/DST South African Research Chair in Physical Cosmology, Department of Mathematics & Applied Mathematics, University of Cape Town (South Africa).
 Her research focus is on the fundamental physics that underlies the nature of the Universe.
 The goals of her research are to study the Universe as a whole, while gaining insight into its origin, composition, structure, evolution and ultimately its fate.
 She received the National Women in Science award for the Best Emerging Young Researcher in the Natural Sciences and Engineering in 2009, the Meiring Naude Medal from the Royal Society of South Africa, in 2011, NSTF-BHP Billiton, TW Kambule Award and the Silver Jubilee medal from the South African Institute of Physics

-Yali Woyessa is an Associate Professor and Head of the Department of Civil Engineering at the Central University of Technology in Bloemfontein.
+Yali Woyessa is an Associate Professor and Head of the Department of Civil Engineering at the Central University of Technology in Bloemfontein (South Africa).
 He obtained his PhD from the University of the Free State.
 He also holds MSc, MA and MBA degrees and completed a Fulbright Visiting Scholar Fellowship at the University of Minnesota.
 Prof Woyessa leads the Unit on Sustainable Water and Environment, which he helped to establish in 2015.
 His research interests include socio-hydrological dynamics, climate change, water security, land-water linkages, and modelling of land use/land cover change and its impact on water resources.